gmc-code/PC-Python/docs/python/multiple_assignment.rst

 ----------------------------------------

 | In the code below, a is assigned 1 and b is assigned 2, and c is assigned the rest of the values packed as a list.
+| Note that in the print output, c is a list.

 .. code-block:: python